Overview Strategic Marketing vs Tactical Marketing

 Tactics-Everything revolves around the 4 P’s

 It was once believed that if you knew the four P’s of marketing you knew everything- Product, Pricing, Place and Promotion.
-However, market involves much more complexities and not easily understood by common man.
+However, the market involves much more complexities and not easily understood by the common man.

 Strategic marketing involves adjusting the price of your price position, place of marketing and perhaps the product itself.
 For example, Maruti Suzuki Ltd, the leading seller of passenger cars in India re-launched its premium brands that didn’t succeed in the market through design changes and re-positioning the models in a new showroom called Nexa.

 And results are to be seen the S-Cross premium cross over brand clocked sales of 50,000 in six months after relaunch, according to Suzuki.